score-json/nlohmann_json/.github/CONTRIBUTING.md

-Breaking changes may be introduced when they are guarded with a feature macro such as [`JSON_USE_IMPLICIT_CONVERSIONS`](https://json.nlohmann.me/api/macros/json_use_implicit_conversions/) which allows to selectively change the behavior of the library.
-In next steps, the current behavior can then be deprecated.
+Breaking changes may be introduced when they are guarded with a feature macro such as [`JSON_USE_IMPLICIT_CONVERSIONS`](https://json.nlohmann.me/api/macros/json_use_implicit_conversions/) which allows to selectively change the behaviour of the library.
+In next steps, the current behaviour can then be deprecated.
 Using feature macros then allows users to test their code against the library in the next major release.

 ### Break C++11 language conformance